-The Amex Business Platinum card is one of my favorite travel rewards credit cards available in the marketplace today.
-Not only does the card provide a welcome offer of up to 75,000 Membership Rewards points, but it also has one of my favorite benefits of ANY travel rewards credit card available.
-Click Here to learn more about the Business Platinum Card from American Express.
+The Business Platinum Card from American Express is one of my favorite travel rewards credit cards available in the marketplace today.
+Not only does it offer a welcome offer bonus of up to 75,000 Membership Rewards points after spending $15,000 within the first three months, but it also has one of my favorite benefits of ANY travel rewards credit card available.

 In this post, I will walk through how exactly this benefit works and how Amex Business Platinum cardholders can take advantage of it.